Keith Whittle is a British researcher, lecturer, art advisor and producer, who also curates and writes on contemporary

-As a programme director and curator, he has organised many monographic and thematic exhibitions.
+As a programme director and arts producer, he has organised many monographic and thematic exhibitions.
 In keeping with his interests in modern and contemporary art from the Asia-Pacific region, his work has brought attention to emerging and under-recognised artists or little-explored themes and practices in the art world.
-As a researcher, he has undertaken extended periods of fieldwork in Japan and China, he was a Japan Foundation Fellow in Tokyo 2011-12, and undertook research exploring Art Projects in Japan and socially engaged art and social practice.
+As a researcher, he has undertaken extended periods of fieldwork in Japan and China, and as a Japan Foundation Fellow in Tokyo 2011-12 undertook research exploring Art Projects in Japan, socially engaged art and social practice.